mergecap [ -a ] [ -F <file format> ] [ -I <IDB merge mode> ] [ -s <snaplen> ] [ -V ] -w <outfile>|- <infile> [<infile> …]

 none: No merging of IDBs is performed, and instead all IDBs are copied to the merged output file.

 all: IDBs are merged only if all input files have the same number of IDBs, and each IDB matches their respective entry in the other files.
+(Only the IDBs that occur at the beginning of the files, before any packet blocks, are compared.
+IDBs that occur later in the files are merged with duplicates iff the initial IDBs were merged.)
 This is the default mode.

 any: Any and all duplicate IDBs are merged into one IDB, regardless of what file they are in.